Reuben T. Durrett: Personal life

-Surname origin

-The Durretts are of French origin, the surname having been originally spelled "Duret" in France.
-Because of the St. Bartholomew's Day massacre, some Durets that followed the Protestant faith, left France and went to England.
-In England, the French name "Duret" was pronounced like the English name "Duray" to get the French sound of the name.
-In time then, to differentiate one name from the other another "r" and another "t" were added to the French name Duret making the English version of the French surname spelled then as "Durrett".

-Death

 Durrett died in Louisville on September 16, 1913.
 He is buried at Cave Hill Cemetery of the same city.

 Legacy

 Durett's manuscript collection was acquired by the University of Chicago Library in 1913.
 Also included was an important and large collection of rare books and periodicals.
 The collection is organized and divided into a dozen groups from "Pictures, Maps, and Sketches" to historical manuscripts and personal papers.

 Durrett's Filson Club has changed its name to the Filson Historical Society and is now located in the Old Louisville neighborhood.
 The Filson Historical Society has a research facilities which includes a manuscript collection as well as a library that includes rare books, periodicals, maps, and other published materials.
 The Filson also maintains a small museum.